Torehirth/development-platforms-ca/README.md

 Express.js • TypeScript • MySQL

-This project is about creating a backend REST API, built with Express.js, TypeScript, and MySQL as part of the Development Platforms CA.
+This project involves creating a backend REST API using Express.js, TypeScript, and MySQL as part of Noroff’s Development Platforms course assignment.

 The application focuses on core backend concepts such as authentication, protected routes, database relations, and clean project structure.